There are seven great health reasons to pick a side when your head hits the pillow.

 - Helps bile flow more freely

 The small intestine dumps waste through the ileocecal valve (ICV) on the right side of the body into the beginning of the large intestine.
-The large intestine travels up the right side of your belly the across the tummy, where it dumps waste into the descending colon on the left side.
+The large intestine travels up the right side of the belly across the tummy, where it dumps waste into the descending colon on the left side.

-Sleeping on the left side allows gravity to encourage the food waste to move more easily from the small intestine into the large intestine through the ICV.
+Sleeping on the left side allows gravity to encourage food waste to move more easily from the small intestine into the large intestine through the ICV.

 Better Heart Function

-The aorta, which is the biggest artery in the body, leaves the top of the heart and arches to the left before it heads down into the abdomen.
+The aorta, the biggest artery in the body, leaves the top of the heart and arches to the left before it heads down into the abdomen.
 By sleeping on the left side, the heart is pumping its biggest payload downhill into the descending aorta.

-Sleeping on the left also allows much of the intestines to hang away from the very thin-walled inferior vena cava (IVC) which brings venous blood back toward the heart.
-Interestingly, the IVC lies against the right side of the spine, so when you lie on the left much of the viscera falls away from the IVC.
+Sleeping on the left also allows much of the intestines to hang away from the very thin-walled inferior vena cava (IVC), which brings venous blood back toward the heart.
+Interestingly, the IVC lies against the right side of the spine, so when you lie on the left, much of the viscera falls away from the IVC.
 Here again, gravity is just making the heart’s job a little easier.

 Remember, the lymph system drains all the cells in the body via movement and muscular contractions, rather than being pumped by the heart.
-Helping the lymph to drain to the spleen and heart with gravity is a good thing.
+Helping the lymph to drain to the spleen and heart with gravity is a good thing!

-Ever Feel Sleepy After a Big Meal?
+Ever Feel Sleepy after a Big Meal?

 The stomach and the pancreas (which make digestive enzymes) hang like slings on the left side.
 When you lie on the left side, the stomach and pancreas hang naturally, allowing for optimal and efficient digestion.
-The food is encouraged to move through the stomach naturally and the pancreatic enzymes are released as needed rather than all at once, which might happen more easily than if you were on the right side with the pull of gravity.
+The food is encouraged to move through the stomach naturally and the pancreatic enzymes are released as needed, rather than all at once, which might happen more easily than if you were on the right side with the pull of gravity.

 If you lie on the right side, the stomach and pancreas will hang in a somewhat unnatural position, forcing them to empty their contents prematurely.